Call-for-Code/Embrace-Judicial-Reform/.github/ISSUE_TEMPLATE/idea.md

 ---
 name: Idea
-about: A new idea proposal
+about: Create a new idea proposal for discussion
 title: ''
 labels: ''
 assignees: ''